PacktPublishing/LLM-Engineers-Handbook/README.md

 poetry run pre-commit install
 ```

-We run all the scripts using [Poe the Poet](https://poethepoet.natn.io/index.html) as our task manager.
+As our task manager, we run all the scripts using [Poe the Poet](https://poethepoet.natn.io/index.html).

 To activate the environment created by Poetry, run:
 ```shell
 poetry shell
 ```
-Now, you can start running `poe` command:
+Now, you can start running `poe` commands:
 ```bash
 poetry poe ...
 ```